European transfer news: Franck Ribery set to join Salernitana

 According to Fabrizio Romano, the winger will have a medical at Salernitana on Monday.

-It's not quite 'Here we go!' territory, but, all being well, the Frenchman will put pen to paper on a one-year deal with the Campania outfit.
+We're not quite into 'Here we go!' territory just yet, but, all being well, the Frenchman will put pen to paper on a one-year deal with the Campania outfit.

-I Granata will be a familiar name to fans of Serie A in its 90s glory days, and they return to the top flight after 22 years away - having reformed after going bankrupt in 2005.
+I Granata will be a familiar name to fans of Serie A in its 90s glory days, and they've just returned to Italy's top flight after 22 years away - having reformed following bankruptcy in 2005.

 Ribery turns 39 in April, and there's every chance this will be the former Champions League winner and World Cup runner-up's swansong.